Procurement Policies and Procedures

 Vendors are to provide their own insurance coverage for any material left at the College.

 Prior to the commencement of any work or services for the College, evidence of appropriate insurance coverage must be submitted to Business Services by the vendor.

-The Senior Vice President for Finance and Administration must sign all Contracts, including Equipment Leases, Purchase Rental or Maintenance Agreements for the procurement of material or services on behalf of Iona College.
+The Senior Vice President for Finance and Administration must sign all Contracts, including Equipment Leases, Purchase Rental or Maintenance Agreements for the procurement of material or services on behalf of Iona University.

 Regardless of the time period involved in these agreements, a College purchase order will be issued.
 The Purchase Order will define the terms of the agreement, indicating whether it is a new or renewal agreement, as well as the number of months the Agreement covers.
 A copy of the vendor's Lease Agreement must be attached to the Purchase Order and will be retained in the Purchasing Department.